inmanta/web-console/docs/notes.md

 3. Failed - with the value that stores an error message
 4. Success- with the value that corresponds to data requested in a query

-That object has to be unfolded to access data through RemoteData.unfold()
+That object has to be unfolded to access data through RemoteData.fold()

 #### Command Managers